ITK-SNAP

 InVesalius offers several advantages, including:

-Some of the disadvantages of InVesalius include:
+Some limitations of InVesalius include:

-• Steep learning curve for advanced features.
+• Steep learning curve for advanced features

 FAQ